-Another don't-miss culture stop for families takes them to the Museum of Arts & Science (MOAS).
-While adults and older children will enjoy the museum's Florida prehistory gallery and other permanent and traveling exhibits, the young ones will adore the new Charles and Linda Williams Children's Museum.
+Another don't-miss culture stop for families is the Daytona Beach Museum of Arts & Science (MOAS).
+While adults and older children will enjoy the museum's Florida prehistory gallery and other permanent and traveling exhibits, the young ones will adore the Charles and Linda Williams Children's Museum.
 The region's first hands-on science center, it holds 15 amazing interactive exhibits that demonstrate principles of science, engineering and physics.